JSUCSD/ControlWithPython/QUIZ.md

 ### What does `detached_callback` do?
 What would happen if it wasn't used?

-It serves as a mechanism to prevent the user interface from becoming unresponsive in scenarios where certain code operations take an extended period to execute.
+It serves as a mechanism to prevent the user interface from becoming unresponsive in scenarios where certain code operations take an extended period to execute..

 ### What does `LockedSerial` do?
 Why is it _necessary_?